synfinatic/aws-sso-cli/README.md

 wizard with a focus on security and ease of use for organizations with many AWS Accounts and/or users with many Roles to assume.

+AWS SSO CLI requires your AWS account(s) to be setup with [AWS SSO]( https://aws.amazon.com/single-sign-on/)!
+If your organization is using the older SAML integration (typically you will have multiple tiles in OneLogin/Okta) then this won't work for you.

 ## What does AWS SSO CLI do?

 AWS SSO CLI makes it easy to manage your shell environment variables allowing